openSUSE/news-o-o/_posts/2010-06-02-opensuse-org-scheduled-outage-update.markdown

 - Infrastructure
 ---

-The outage planned for this Saturday (June 5th) has been rescheduled.Â  The outage is now scheduled to take  place between 20:00 and 00:00 GMT (4:00 PM to 8:00 PM EDT).Â  The scope of the outage will be the same as originally stated:
+The outage planned for this Saturday (June 5th) has been rescheduled.
+The outage is now scheduled to take  place between 20:00 and 00:00 GMT (4:00 PM to 8:00 PM EDT).
+The scope of the outage will be the same as originally stated: